 Originally from Angers, where he raced in Moth Europe on all the surrounding lakes, Nicolas had long dreamed of becoming a skipper himself.
 Preparatory classes, engineering school, then post-graduate studies in naval architecture at the ENSA Nantes National School of Architecture… Coudrais structured his entire educational around the idea of one day joining an offshore racing team.
 After catching the eye of one of his teachers working at the Bañulsdesign architectural firm, he honed his skills at the Sodebo team in 2017, then responded to Lalou Multi’s listing looking for a design office manager for its new Ocean Fifty.
 “I met Lalou and Fabienne Roucayrol along with Quentin Vlamynck in late June 2018.
 I’d just finished my time with Sodebo, I’d completed the final project for my architectural studies on an Ocean Fifty, and I’d gained some experience in the construction of molds at my internships in the nautical industry.
 At the age of 25, I’d never managed a methods office, but I did check off a lot of the boxes!
 What I liked about Lalou Multi was that they wanted to explore new options and that they were trying to innovate.”

 The first year in the Médoc consisted in preparing for the construction of molds and the new construction project.
-Arkema 4 is a global project: 1 construction site + 1 ship.
+Arkema was a global project: 1 construction site + 1 ship.
 “In September 2019, when we installed the molds in the new workshop that had just been created, I thought, ‘This is it!’”
-Discovering Arkema 4’s shapes holds no surprises for Nicolas, who knows the Ocean Fifty size well.
+Discovering Arkema’s shapes holds no surprises for Nicolas, who knows the Ocean Fifty size well.
 “The boats are already very developed in terms of their hydro aspects.
 Romaric focused his efforts on the X-structure and aerodynamic aspects.
 Anything that could help reduce drag and improve the performance of the sail plan was explored.
-We’re all very excited to get it in the water and then calibrate the platform during the first outings.”
+We were all very excited to get it in the water and then calibrate the platform during the first outings.”

-It’s been almost two years since Nicolas Coudrais joined the Lalou Multi team.
 Now living with his partner in the Médoc, he sees his role in the long term: “Solid trust has been established.
-Quentin and I are exactly the same age, we understand each other, and in the space of two years, he has become much more than a coworker!”
+Quentin and I are exactly the same age, we understand each other, and in the space of two years of construction, he has become much more than a coworker!”

 Gilles started learning about composites in the 1990s, first in space applications and then for the nautical industry.
 He’s lived a life of construction projects that have taken him to many countries, particularly in North Africa, where he worked on many composite catamarans.